mondeja/simple-icons-website-rs/CONTRIBUTING.md

 ### Rust crates

 - **_app/_**: Main package with the app entrypoint.
 It provides the logic where the top level components are composed and handles global states.
-- **_components/_**: Components library.
-It provides the components used in the website.
+- **_components/_**: Components libraries.
+Provide the components used in the website.
-- **_macros/_**: It provides compile time macros used in the website to statically generate the data provided by the simple-icons npm package.
-- **_simple-icons/_**: Simple Icons Rust library.
-It is a Rust API to the the simple-icons npm package.
+- **_libs/_**: Libraries used in the website, like simple-icons NPM package bindings or macros for compile time code generation.

 ### Where to look

 - End to end tests are located in _end2end/tests/_.
 They are written with [Playwright](https://playwright.dev/).
 Configuration is located at _end2end/playwright.config.ts_.
 - The main stylesheet is located at _app/stylesheet.css_ other assets are located at _app/assets/_.
 Hopefully you don't need to change this style due to the class-based approach of TailwindCSS framework.
 Configuration is located at _app/tailwind.config.ts_.
 - The initial HTML is located at _app/index.html_.
 It is used by Trunk to generate the distributed HTML.
 Most frontend assets are located at _app/public/_.

-### Compatibility

-- Currently tied to Node.js >= 18 to ensure that the `fetch` API is included in the standard library.
-- Using the nighly Rust toolchain to ensure some nightly Rust features like trait aliases and async closures for the _components/_ crate.